Skip to main content

 You can locate the Date Source Score in the Emissions Reporting app:

-2. In the Data Source Score column, in report exports
+2. In the Data Source Score column under Fleet Emissions and Trends tabs

 Data Source Score